Nour158/6DOF-Robotic-Arm/README.md

 git clone https://github.com/Nour158/5DOF-Robotic-Arm.git
 ```

-2. Open the `5dof.ino` file using the Arduino IDE.
+2. Open `5dof.ino` using the Arduino IDE.

-3. Select your ESP32 board.

-4. Connect the ESP32.
+3. Connect the Arduino and ESP32 boards.

-5. Upload the program.
+4. Upload the code.

-6. Power the robotic arm using the external power supply.
+5. Power the robotic arm using the external power supply.

-7. Observe the robotic arm movement.
+6. Test the robotic arm movement.

 ---